Trainee Teacher Mortgage

 The definitive guide to getting a Trainee Teacher Mortgage.

-Can you apply for a mortgage as a trainee teacher?
+Can you Get a mortgage as a trainee teacher?

 You can absolutely apply for a mortgage as a Trainee Teacher or Teaching Assistant.
 You may find it more of a challenge as your income will likely be a bursary while you’re training.
 However getting a trainee teacher mortgage doesn’t have to be too difficult, speaking to a specialist mortgage advisor will increase your chances of your application being successful.